ianrios/pythonETL-reactCRUD/docs/Assignment3.md

 - [x] Records from the `covid_state_stats` table are served via the new endpoint.
 - [x] Records are served in json format.
-- [ ] Datetime fields are in the ISO 8601 format.
+- [x] Datetime fields are in the ISO 8601 format.
-- [ ] Results are paginated.
+- [x] Results are paginated.
   - I decided to paginate these at 100 at a time for a faster query result
-  - [ ] if the url wildcard is beyond the bounds of the avaliable records in the database, redirect url to last possible wildcard option
-  - [ ] if the url wildcard is not a valid type (string, negative number, etc), redirect to first page for possible wildcard

 ## Tasks